wp-plugins/booking-calendar-contact-form/README.txt

 * Added support for weekly bookings
 * New language translations
 * Several bug fixes and new features for deposit payments
-* Fixed encoding issues at paypal
+* Fixed encoding issues at PayPal
 * Fixed bug in the address of the corner images for partial days mode.
 * CSS styles updates to avoid conflicts with theme styles
 * New options for customizing the emails